Summary: in this tutorial, you’ll learn how to use the ROW_NUMBER()

 clause from 1 to 2, 3, and so on, you will get the employees who have the second highest salary, third highest salary, and so on.

-function to assign a sequential integer number to each row in the result set of a query.
+function to assign a sequential integer number to each row within the same partition.